rsksmart/devportal-1.0/content/rsk-devportal/contribute/writing-contests.md

 see the [#bitcoin Writing Contest Rules & Guidelines](https://www.contests.hackernoon.com/bitcoin-writing-contest).

 [](#top "collapsible")
-- Who can participate in the Hackernoon Writing Contest?
+- Who can participate in the HackerNoon Writing Contest?
     - Anyone passionate about Bitcoin and Rootstock can participate.
 Whether you're a developer, enthusiast, or industry expert, we welcome your unique perspectives.
 - What types of content are eligible for submission?
     - We accept articles showcasing thought leadership, development insights, and tutorials related to Bitcoin and Rootstock.
 This includes opinion pieces, technical guides, and how-to tutorials.